abhirajbanerjee/Gate-Pass-Application/README.md

-# CIT Hostel Gatepass App
+# NIT Hostel Gatepass App

-CIT Hostel Gatepass App, developed using Flutter and Firebase, simplifies the gate-pass approval process for students and faculties at Chennai Institute of Technology.
+NIT Hostel Gatepass App, developed using Flutter and Firebase, simplifies the gate-pass approval process for students and faculties at National Institute of Technology Delhi.

 ## Features